The Italian Heritage Society of St. Mary of Sorrows Church

 - Olive oil tasting.

-- Italian movie night at local theater.
+- Italian movie night.

 - Coordination with other Italian Heritage groups in Virginia.